egordorichev/BurningKnight/npc_and_quests.md

 * fix npcs that dont use money using "grab more money and come back"
 * stealing from shops under invis?
+* explosive projectiles
+* item, that gives you explosive projectiles

 # snek